-The school recognises that, in certain circumstances, it may be appropriate to explore the use of mediation.
+We recognise that, in certain circumstances, it may be appropriate to explore the use of mediation.
 This can be as an outcome of both informal and formal procedures.

 Mediation is a tool used by an independent third-party to aid two or more parties in the resolution of a dispute and is voluntary.